nicholas-johnson/nicholasjohnson.com/src/pages/javascript-for-programmers/running-javascript.md

 It's important to remember that when we put JavaScript on our page, the code we linked to is executed right away before the rest of the page is loaded.
 This is important if your code needs to access the DOM.
 It might not be loaded yet.

 It's also important to note the `</script>`.
 Unlike most tage, script tags cannot be self closing.
-It's just one of those browser ideosyncrasies that opten trips new coders.
+It's just one of those browser ideosyncrasies that often trips new coders.
+It's an old standard that is now too dificult to change.

 In practice, this means you need to type: